-On January 14, 2022, the FERC issued Order 882117 to amend its regulations governing the maximum civil monetary penalties assessable for violations of statutes, rules, and orders within FERC's jurisdiction.
-The FERC is required to update each such civil monetary penalty on an annual basis every January 15.118 Of particular interest is the increase in potential civil penalties for market manipulation, which were increased from \$1,307,164 to \$1,388,496 per violation, per day.
-Order 882 became effective January 13, 2022.119
+On January 14, 2022, the FERC issued Order 882130 to amend its regulations governing the maximum civil monetary penalties assessable for violations of statutes, rules, and orders within FERC's jurisdiction.
+The FERC is required to update each such civil monetary penalty on an annual basis every January 15.
+131 Of particular interest is the increase in potential civil penalties for market manipulation, which were increased from \$1,307,164 to \$1,388,496 per violation, per day.
+Order 882 became effective January 13, 2022.
+132

-• NOI: Rate Recovery, Reporting, and Accounting Treatment of Industry Association Dues and Certain Civic, Political, and Related Expenses (RM22-5)
+NOI: Rate Recovery, Reporting, and Accounting Treatment of Industry Association Dues and Certain Civic, Political, and Related Expenses (RM22-5)

-On December 16, 2021, the FERC issued a notice of inquiry ("NOI")120 seeking comments on (i) the rate recovery, reporting, and accounting treatment of industry association dues and certain civic, political, and related expenses; (ii) the ratemaking implications of potential accounting and reporting changes; (iii) whether additional transparency or guidance is needed with respect to defining donations for charitable, social, or community welfare purposes; and (iv) a framework for guidance should the FERC determine action is necessary to further define the recoverability of industry association dues charged to utilities and/or utilities' expenses from civic, political, and related activities.
-Initial comments are due February 22, 2022; reply comments, March 23, 2022.
-Thus far, one set of comments from M. Mabee have been submitted.
+On December 16, 2021, the FERC issued a notice of inquiry133 seeking comments on (i) the rate recovery, reporting, and accounting treatment of industry association dues and certain civic, political, and related expenses; (ii) the ratemaking implications of potential accounting and reporting changes; (iii) whether additional transparency or guidance is needed with respect to defining donations for charitable, social, or community welfare purposes; and (iv) a framework for guidance should the FERC determine action is necessary to further define the recoverability of industry association dues charged to utilities and/or utilities' expenses from civic, political, and related activities.
+Initial comments were due February 22, 2022 and were filed by AGA, APPA, EEI, EPRI, Harvard Electricity Law Institute, INGA, MAAG, National Grid, NEI, Nexamp, NRECA, PJM, Public Citizen, Public Interest Organizations, Ratepayers, Sunova, and UCS.
+Reply comments are due on or before March 23, 2022.